The Dos and Don’ts of Public Wi-Fi: A Banking Safety Checklist

 4. Don't Forget to Log Out

-After completing your banking activities, always log out of your accounts and close any banking apps or websites.
-This ensures that even if someone gains access to your device, they won't be able to access your sensitive financial information.
+Always log out of your accounts after finishing your banking tasks and close any related apps or websites.
+This step is crucial—if someone gains access to your device, they shouldn't have an easy way into your financial information.

 5. Don't Ignore Security Software